daytonaio/content/guides/20250126_sapat_guide.md

 5. **Cleanup**: Temporary files (e.g., MP3) are deleted after transcription.

-## The AI model that powers Sapat: Whisper
+## The AI Model that powers Sapat: Whisper

 Whisper is an open-source automatic speech recognition (ASR) model developed by OpenAI.
 It is trained on a massive dataset of multilingual and multitask supervised data, making it one of the most robust and versatile transcription tools available today.
 Whisper can handle a wide range of audio inputs, from clear studio recordings to noisy, real-world environments.

+Sapat leverages the power of OpenAI's Whisper model to provide accurate and reliable transcriptions.
+Sapat's multi-API architecture allows users to select Whisper through various providers, including OpenAI, Azure OpenAI, and Groq Cloud.
+This flexibility gives users access to this cutting-edge transcription technology through their preferred platform.
+By supporting multiple APIs, Sapat provides redundancy and choice, allowing users to optimize for cost, performance, or availability.

 ### Features of Whisper